spsquared/SPARK_Future-Engineers_2023/DOCS.md

 Using `cv2.Canny`, edges can be found on the masked red or green image.
 To make sure `cv2.Canny` functions, a border of 0 is added using `cv2.copyMakeBorder`.
 Now, `cv2.findContours` can be used to find the contours on the image of edges.
 After finding the contours, using `cv2.contourArea` and `cv2.moments`, we can get the area and position of the contour.
 If the contour is smaller than `minContourSize`, or if the contour is above the walls, it gets thrown out.

 Finding Wall Lines:

+To find wall lines, we create a new image with only the bottom of the wall.
+For every obstacle, the nearby wall heights get set to 0 based on the size of the contour.
+Creating this image is optimized using `numpy.zeros`.
+The bottom of the wall is set to 255.
+We first create a list of indices so we can quickly set all the values to 255.

+Using `cv2.HoughLinesP`, we can find lines on this newly created image.
+After sorting the lines based on x value, similar slope lines are merged.

+Merging Contours and Wall Lines:

 Using `numpy.diff`,